Proforma Invoice: Definition, Format, and Role in the Order-to-Cash Process

 What is a Proforma Invoice?

-A proforma invoice is a preliminary bill sent by a seller to a buyer, providing an estimate of the cost of goods or services.
-Unlike a commercial invoice, it is not a legally binding document but serves as a detailed quotation.
+A proforma invoice is a preliminary document sent by a seller to a buyer that outlines the estimated cost of goods or services before a transaction is finalized.

 Purpose and Importance of a Proforma Invoice